 The Myopathy Clinic, under the direction of Anahit Mehrabyan, MD, provides for the comprehensive diagnostic evaluation, consultation, treatment and management of patients with a variety of muscle disorders.
-Some of the diseases followed in this clinic include muscular dystrophies, metabolic and toxic myopathies and inflammatory myopathies.
+Some of the diseases followed in this clinic include:

 The Peripheral Neuropathy Clinic

 The Peripheral Neuropathy Clinic, under the direction of Rebecca Traub, MD, provides for the comprehensive diagnostic evaluation, consultation, treatment and management of patients with a variety of peripheral neuropathies.
-Some of the diseases followed in this clinic include hereditary neuropathies (such as Charcot-Marie-Tooth disease), diabetic neuropathy, amyloid neuropathy, chronic inflammatory demyelinating neuropathy (CIDP), small fiber sensory neuropathies and vasculitic neuropathies.
+Some of the diseases followed in this clinic include:

-The Clinical Neurophysiology (CNP) Laboratory at UNC Hospitals is a multi-disciplinary laboratory providing state of the art expertise in the diagnostic evaluation and physiological characterization of all nervous system disorders.
+The Clinical Neurophysiology Laboratory at UNC Hospitals is a multi-disciplinary laboratory providing state-of-the-art expertise in the diagnostic evaluation and physiological characterization of all nervous system disorders.
 Several sections are present within the laboratory.
 The neuromuscular section performs autonomic function studies, EMG-NCS (electromyography-nerve conduction studies), neurography, quantitative EMG studies, single fiber EMG and skin biopsy for small fiber neuropathy.
 In addition, other sections of the CNP Laboratory provide expertise in EEG (electroencephalography), video-EEG, ambulatory EEG monitoring, evoked potential studies and sleep studies.

 For more information about the Neuromuscular Division within the UNC Department of Neurology, please visit the Neurology Department website.